Of all the developed countries, Australia has the poorest standing on climate.Bas Eickhout: Dutch Parliament Delegation leader (via CNN) .

 - Public Sentiment Doesn’t Match Government Policy.

-- Behind the Politics: The electorate has limited influence.
+- Behind the Politics: The voters have limited influence.

 - Democracy Fail For Australia, or a Problem with Global Reach?